Cellular, Molecular and Evolutionary Analyses

 Finally, we have developed a new method for measuring protein-protein interactions based upon the resonance energy between a luciferase and a fluorescent protein.
 This method is called Bioluminescence Resonance Energy Transfer, or BRET.
-This technique has allowed us to develop novel reporters for intracellular calcium and hydrogen ions.
+We have developed novel BRET reporters for intracellular calcium and hydrogen ions, and we are coupling the method to be an optimal partner for optogenetics and high-throughput screening.
 We envision a bright future for this technique.

 See our publications, in particular: Johnson, C.H., C. Zhao, Y. Xu, and T. Mori.
 (2017) Timing the day: what makes bacterial clocks tick?
 Nature Reviews Microbiology 15: 232-242.